govfresh/gitchat/README.md

 GitChat
 =======

-*Open chats with the world's leading civic innovators*
+*GitChat is an open, informal chat with leading civic innovators using GitHub as a platform for engagement.*

 ## How it works